 With a release date given for the new £50 note, many are wondering who is on the front and when will it enter circulation.

-The circulation of the new £50 note will coincide with an expiry date for old £50 notes (opens in new tab) - much like the old £20 note expiry date (opens in new tab) that the public has been told to prepare for next year.
+The circulation of the new £50 note will coincide with an expiry date for old £50 notes - much like the old £20 note expiry date and expiry date for stamps that the public has been told to prepare for.
+And there's even more change happening in British currency, as the Bank of England has revealed the design for the new King Charles bank notes too.

 Who is on the new £50 bank note?